Overwhelmed with what to do to get ready for your twins? Check out this preparing for twins checklist so you don’t overlook important tasks.

 Everything moves pretty quickly in a twin pregnancy, don’t you think?

 For one thing, we only find out later that we’re having twins.
 While I knew I was pregnant for a few weeks, I didn’t realize I was carrying two until my first doctor’s appointment confirmed it.

-And second, a twin delivery usually comes sooner than a singleton one.
-I was given only until 38 weeks to deliver, and even then, still gave birth a few weeks earlier.
-Other moms deliver even earlier still due to the type of twins they have or complications that came up.
+Second, a twin delivery usually comes sooner than a singleton one.
+I only had up to 38 weeks to deliver, and even then, still gave birth early.
+Other twin moms deliver even earlier still due to the type of multiples they have or complications that come up.

-Finally, we’re mentally preparing for twins and life with raising two babies.
+And finally, we’re mentally preparing for twins and a new lifestyle of raising two babies.
 What can already feel overwhelming—expecting a baby—is made even more so by the fact that we’re now dealing with two.

 Our window of a twin pregnancy feels shorter on both ends and crammed with tons of things to do in the middle.
-Whatever time we have during pregnancy can feel crazy and chaotic.
-We’re barely wondering how to survive with twins while dealing with the actual steps to getting ready for them.
+Whatever time we have during pregnancy can feel chaotic.
+We’re wondering how we’ll survive with twins while dealing with the actual steps to getting ready for them.

 Preparing for twins checklist